Our Housing Options Team provide advice if you are homeless of threatened with homelessness.

-A Housing Options Adviser will talk to you about your current situation, discuss any difficulties you are having and help you look at your options to either:
+A Housing Options Adviser will talk to you about your current situation, discuss any difficulties you're having and help you look at your options to either:

-How we can help you resolve your housing issues
+To help resolve your housing issues we can:

 - negotiate with your landlord by checking the validity of a ‘notice to quit’, or by referring you to specialist services